 the bank.
 Kids love money.

 like to dress up.
 Kids love to dress up anytime, and they love to

 pretend.
 (Truth be told, so do most adults.)
 But if dressing up

-is not something your church wants to do, then bypass this part and have the Harvest Party
+is not something your church wants to do, then bypass this part and have

-like to tell the kids that we will have a costume contest, but
+costumes, we like to tell the kids that we will have a costume contest, but

 I tell the kids, that we will give every child who dresses according to

-worked at some churches that absolutely will not allow any other costume than
+worked at some churches that absolutely will not allow any other costume

 theme costume, then they are still welcome to come and participate in the